-The State Readiness Review, developed by CMS, is used by the Office of Aging and Adult Services (OAAS) to perform the readiness review of brand new non-operational PACE organizations.
+The State Readiness Review, developed by CMS, is used by the Office of Aging and Adult Services (OAAS) to perform the readiness review of brand new non-operational PACE provider or relocation of PACE centers/providers.
 OAAS must conduct a provider readiness assessment prior to operation.
-OAAS reviews the PACE organization's policies and procedures, the design and construction of the building, emergency preparedness, compliance with Occupational Safety and Health Administration (OSHA), Food and Drug Administration (FDA), state and local laws and life safety codes.
-CMS and OAAS must conduct a site review within six (6) months of the PACE provider enrolling its first beneficiary.
+OAAS reviews the PACE provider's policies and procedures, the design and construction of the building, emergency preparedness, compliance with Occupational Safety and Health Administration (OSHA), Food and Drug Administration (FDA), and life safety codes.

-CMS and OAAS must conduct comprehensive annual reviews of PACE providers during the trial review period for the first three years of operation in order to ensure compliance with the PACE requirements.
-Review and analysis of PACE's compliance may include but not limited to the following:
+CMS and OAAS must conduct comprehensive annual reviews of PACE providers during the trial review period for the first three (3) years of operation in order to ensure compliance with the PACE requirements.
+Review and analysis of the PACE provider's compliance may include but not limited to the following: